eddiesigner/sketch-dark-mode/README.md

-# 🌗 Sketch Dark Mode
+# 🌗 Sketch Dark Mode Plugin

 Generate a dark mode version of any document, the right way 💅🏼